sapinder-singh/IP-Address-Tracker-Vanilla-JS-CSS/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Check out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.